ddroder/SparseCoding/README.md

+#UPDATE 16 Feb 2021:
+Pulled the code down and added a Decoder and ability to save both the sparse encoding dictionary, and the decoder model.

 # UPDATE 9 Sept 2020:
 I tried pulling and running this to find it's incompatible with the latest pytorch, and with Windows.
 I will be updating it over the next week-- it won't run right now.
 -Ben